-These stages show three moments in which a product can be in, so the discovery of the project must be adapted to the stage in which it is: explore, expand or extract.
+These stages show three moments in which a product can be in, so the project's discovery must be adapted to the scene in which it is: explore, expand or extract.
 Bearing in mind that quality (better) must be intrinsic in any of the stages.

-2. Elevator pitch -roduct definition.
+2. Elevator pitch -product definition.
 List qualities of the project so that everyone has a clear definition of what it is.
 Who it is aimed at, competition, unique characteristics, etc.

 3. Product box - List the key points of the project.
 How would you sell it?